Investment Manager Databases: Key Limitations and Solutions

 Strong performance also doesn’t reveal why a manager succeeds, or whether that success is repeatable.
 Without insights into investment philosophy, portfolio construction, or risk management practices, you're left making decisions on half of the picture.
 Performance is only the output.
 To truly assess a manager, the inputs are most essential to scrutinise and understand.

-To complete a robust due diligence process, selectors often rely on manual outreach, email requests, document chases, and one-off calls just to get the qualitative data that databases don’t provide.
+To complete a robust due diligence process, manager selectors often rely on manual outreach, email requests, document chases, and one-off calls just to get the qualitative data that databases don’t provide.
 This method doesn’t scale, especially in screening a large pool of managers or expanding coverage into new asset classes.

 Then there’s the financial cost.
 To cover all segments, from traditional long-only strategies to alternatives like hedge funds, PE, or infrastructure, teams often subscribe to multiple databases.
 Annual fees can range from USD 10k to over 250k, per platform, per team.
 For many asset owners, especially those conducting fewer searches per year, the return on investment can be hard to justify.